porcupine-fish/clan-feed-plugin/README.md

 }
 ```

-The websockets secret key must be configured in the payload header using the key`X-WS-Key`.
+The websockets secret key must be configured in the payload header, on the server-side, using the key`X-WS-Key`.